-Time was when a ship was contented with one log, but Leary's big raft ship has 30,000 Howard Seeley, author, uses a human skull for an ink bottle.
-Many literary men are
+We publish the fact with deep regret.
+How to live long-Insure your life for one log, but Leary's big raft ship has 30,000 Howard Seeley, author, uses a human skull for an ink bottle.
+Many literary men are deadheads.
+Many a man who married a good-looking girl found she was a "thing of beauty and a iaw forever."